Family and Medical Leave Act - FMLA

 The Family and Medical Leave Act, which took effect in mid-1993, is still heralded as the most sweeping federal law to help workers with the precarious balance between job and family.
 But a closer look at today's workplaces reveals that the law has not delivered what it promised: a practical solution for employees to deal with personal demands imposed by sick parents and kids or by their own serious illnesses.

-The firm of Bellas & Wachowski has handled some significant cases for violations of the FMLA including a class action case against Motorola for a systemic violation of the FMLA.
+The firm of Bellas & Wachowski Attorneys at Law has handled some significant cases for violations of the FMLA including a class action case against Motorola for a systemic violation of the FMLA.
 Also, one of the leading cases under the FMLA was handled by George Bellas.
 Breneisen v.
 Motorola, in which the 7th Circuit Court of Appeals (Case No. 05-032, 1/15/08), held that the District Court erred in granting defendant-employer's motion for summary judgment in an FMLA action which alleged that Motorola had penalized plaintiff by placing him into inferior job in punishment for taking FMLA leave.
 Motorola conceded that plaintiff was not restored to same position when he returned from leave of absence, and although plaintiff received same pay and benefits in new position, plaintiff presented evidence that new position had less prestige and different responsibilities.
 The case has been remanded to the District Court in Rockford for trial on the FMLA claim.Who the Law Applies to